-We studied analyses from the Board of Governors, the Bank for International Settlements, the Financial Stability Board, the International Monetary Fund (IMF) and leading academics as well as conducted our own analysis.
-Based on the data and analyses available, we determined that a capital level around 22 percent maximizes net benefits to society, considering the benefits of safety and the costs of slower economic growth.
+Probability of a Bailout in the Next 100 Years by Capital Ratio economic growth.
 Graph 1 reports the marginal costs and the marginal benefits of increasing capital.
 We assume that costs increase with increased capital levels due to higher borrowing costs in the economy.
-We assume that benefits increase with a reduction in the probability of future financial crises.
-We chose the precise number of 23.5 percent based on the Board of Governors' proposal for the amount of loss-absorbing capacity the most systemically important banks must have.
+We assume that benefits increase with a reduction in the probability of a future financial crisis.
+We chose the precise number of 23.5 percent based on the Board of Governors' proposal-which is now a final rule-for the amount of loss-absorbing capacity the most systemically important banks must have.
 We believe their analysis is reasonable and have adopted it as our minimum capital requirement in Step 1.